-In the Bible, the chief priests and Pharisees asked Pontius Pilate to secure Jesus Christ’s tomb for three days on the Saturday before His resurrection.
+As recorded in the Bible, the chief priests and Pharisees asked Pontius Pilate to secure Jesus Christ’s tomb ‘until the third day’ on the Saturday before His resurrection.

 They did so because they had suspicions that Christ’s disciples would attempt to steal His buried body during the night and then preach to the people, announcing that He had been resurrected.
 This, they believed, would be His greatest deception.

 On Holy Saturday, psalms are read and Resurrection hymns are sung, telling of Christ’s descent into Hades: “Today Hades cried out groaning,” the psalm says.

 The hymns speak of the conquering of death and the day’s celebration is called “First Resurrection.”
 Most of the readings of this day are from the Old Testament on the prophecies and promise of the conquering of death.

 In Greece, the Resurrection Mass takes place on the night of Holy Saturday.
 A few minutes before midnight, all the lights are turned off and the priest exits the altar holding candles lit by the Holy Light, which is distributed to everyone in attendance.

 At midnight, the priest exits the church and announces the resurrection of Jesus.

 Fireworks and crackers go off and the dark night is filled with light and colorful explosions.

 After the Resurrection Mass, people return home, bringing the Holy Light along, and use it to draw a cross on the door sill with the candle’s smoke.